-With respect to specificity, as a technical matter, the civil penalties in H.R.
-7521 would not apply only to the named companies.
-The President could determine that additional applications qualify as foreign adversary controlled applications, and the civil penalties provided in the bill could apply both to companies that operate any foreign adversary controlled application and entities that enable the distribution or maintenance of the applications.
-The bill does name TikTok and ByteDance and would impose a burden on the named companies, however, essentially requiring a qualified divestiture within 180 days to allow app stores to continue lawfully providing applications operated by those companies to U.S. users.
+With respect to specificity, as a technical matter, the civil penalties in the PAFACAA do not apply only to the named companies.
+The President could determine that additional applications qualify as foreign adversary controlled applications, and the civil penalties provided in the Act could apply both to companies that operate any foreign adversary controlled application and entities that enable the distribution or maintenance of the applications.
+The Act does name TikTok and ByteDance and imposes a burden on the named companies, however, essentially requiring a qualified divestiture within the statutorily provided timeframe to allow app stores to continue lawfully providing applications operated by those companies to U.S. users.
 A court could therefore find that the legislation satisfied the specificity requirement.
 Importantly, however, specificity standing alone is never sufficient to support a finding that a law is a bill of attainder; the law must also impose punishment without trial.

 The determination of whether a law imposes punishment is complex and fact-based.
 A CRS In Focus provides analysis of how courts might apply the relevant legal standards to international sanctions legislation.
-H.R.
-7521 is not sanctions legislation, but much of that analysis would also apply to the current bill.
+The PAFACAA is not sanctions legislation, but much of that analysis would also apply to the Act.
 As a general matter, review of whether legislation is punitive for purposes of the Bill of Attainder Clause is deferential, and federal courts rarely strike down laws as bills of attainder.
 Courts are more likely to strike down legislation as a bill of attainder if it imposes punishment resembling criminal penalties based on a determination that the targeted entity has engaged in culpable conduct in the past.
 Courts are less likely to strike down legislation that reasonably serves a nonpunitive, forward-looking legislative purpose.
-To the extent a court determined that H.R.
-7521 was intended to protect national security rather than punishing the named companies, it would likely find that the legislation did not impose punishment for purposes of the Bill of Attainder Clause.
+To the extent a court determined that the PAFACAA is intended to protect national security rather than to punish the named companies, it would likely find that the Act does not impose punishment for purposes of the Bill of Attainder Clause.

 Finally, the Bill of Attainder Clause bans only laws that impose punishment without trial.
-Section 2(d)(2)(B) of H.R.
-7521 would authorize the Attorney General to sue in district court to enforce the act, thus providing a judicial trial before any sanction would be imposed.
-To the extent H.R.
-7521 would also authorize administrative enforcement, multiple federal appeals courts have held that the Bill of Attainder Clause does not apply to executive agency action.
+Section 2(d)(2)(B) of the PAFACAA authorizes the Attorney General to sue in district court to enforce the Act, thus providing a judicial trial before any sanction would be imposed.
+To the extent the PAFACAA also authorizes administrative enforcement, multiple federal appeals courts have held that the Bill of Attainder Clause does not apply to executive agency action.
 Moreover, it appears that any administrative enforcement action could be subject to judicial review by the D.C.
 Circuit.
-If a court found that H.R.
-7521 did not directly impose any legal liability without trial or agency enforcement action, it would not strike down the legislation as a bill of attainder.
+If a court found that the PAFACAA does not directly impose any legal liability without trial or agency enforcement action, it would not strike down the legislation as a bill of attainder.

-First Amendment Considerations with H.R.
-7521
+First Amendment Considerations